new2ords/homepage/README.md

 This remains compatible with GitHub Pages and avoids introducing a router, CMS, or backend.
 If search indexing becomes important later, migrate only the notes to generated static pages.

+## Copyright

+© 2026 new²ords.
+All rights reserved.